thibault-cne/dnsr/README.md

 ### TSIG keys

 The `dnsr` server generates the TSIG keys for the domains that it handles.
-The keys are stored in the `tsig_folder` folder.
+The keys are stored in the `/etc/dnsr/keys` folder.
 The keys are generated in a file named after the domain name in snake case.
-For example, the key for the `example.com` domain will be stored in the `example.com` file.
+For example, the key for the `example.com` domain will be stored in the `example.com` file except if the `tsig_file_name` is provided in the `domains.yml` file.
 The TSIG keys are deleted when a domain is removed from the `domains.yml` file.